API Reference

 - Next.js — The MDX pipeline uses

 remark-frontmatterandremark-mdx-frontmatterwithname: "metadata".
 The parsed frontmatter is exposed as themetadataexport from the page.
-The layout andgenerateMetadatareceive it when resolving the page (e.g. viagetPage(params)), and it is used forcreatePageMetadata, sidebar tree (title, icon, order), and description maps. - TanStack Start / SvelteKit / Astro / Nuxt — The docs loader (e.g.
+The layout andgenerateMetadatareceive it when resolving the page (e.g. viagetPage(params)), and it is used forcreatePageMetadata, sidebar tree (title, icon, order), description maps, and JSON-LD structured data. - TanStack Start / SvelteKit / Astro / Nuxt — The docs loader (e.g.

 import.meta.globor content layer) reads each.md/.mdxfile, parses frontmatter, and builds the nav tree and page data.
 Frontmatter is passed to the layout as page data (e.g.page.dataor the props your content component receives).
-The same fields (title,description,icon,order,tags,ogImage) are used for sidebar, meta tags, and search.
+The same fields (title,description,icon,order,tags,ogImage) are used for sidebar, meta tags, JSON-LD structured data, and search.

 createTheme(options)